erick-otenyo/adm-boundary-manager/README.md

 As explained in the [Boundary Model Structure](#boundary-model-structure) section, by following the defined model structure, you can add data from other sources.

 You will need to separate your country boundary dataset into the different levels.
-That means for example, form level 0 of a country, you will a `zipped shapefile`, as so on for all the levels you want to upload.
+For example, for level 0 of a country, you will have one `zipped shapefile`, as so on for all the levels you want to upload.

-Your shapefile data should contain the following fields for each level.
+Your shapefile data should contain the following fields, for each level.

 #### Level 0